AliMourtaza/Loan_Analysis/README.md

 ### Data Sources

-Data: The primary dataset used for this analysis is the "financial_loan.csv" file, which contains detailed loan information.
+Data: The primary dataset used for this analysis is the "financial_loan.csv" file containing detailed loan information.

 ### Tools